ing-jasb91/ncb-soft/README.md

   ## Installation procedure

-  Enter this link to download Python depending on your platform or Operating System:
+  Enter this link to download Python and your pip package manager depending on your platform or Operating System:

   [Official Python Downloads](https://www.python.org/downloads/)